- Home Page

 You will also gain:

-- Functional Skills in Communication and Application of Number at Level 1
+- Functional Skills in English and maths at Level 1

 - You will receive training in Health and Safety and how the law applies to you at work.